 (Added: 1/18/2023)

-Can we use funds to test for Asbestos, lead based paint, and other hazardous materials at our site?
+Can I use funds to test for asbestos, lead based paint, and other hazardous materials at our site?
 Also, is it allowable to use funds for a consultant to prepare technical specifications and onsite monitoring related to hazardous materials?

 Yes, funds can be used for testing.
 However, ARP-Capital funds cannot be used for removal and disposal of asbestos containing materials or lead paint abatement.